progrium/duplex/README.md

-If this works, then we start exposing more kernel tricks (sharing sockets across processes, sendfile, splice, tee, etc) and higher level functionality into a simple API that looks like BSD sockets v2.
+If this works, then we start exposing more kernel tricks (sharing sockets across processes, sendfile, splice, tee, etc) and higher level functionality into a simple API that looks like maybe BSD sockets "v2".

 	socket = duplex.Socket()
 	socket.connect("tcp://domain.com:5050")